How to Apply

 Achieving good English and maths skills is essential to compete in today’s job market.
 They are also essential for studying other subjects as all courses require students to apply English and maths skills in their work.

-Since 2014, by law, all students aged 16 to 18 without at least a Level 4, or a grade C, in both English and maths at GCSE must keep studying these subjects as part of their study programme.
+Since 2014, by law, all students aged 16 to 18 without at least a Grade 4, or a grade C, in both English and maths at GCSE must keep studying these subjects as part of their study programme.